How to care for your new chicks

 Here are some tips that will help your chicks stay healthy and thrive:

 -Your chicks are shipped at 1-2 days old.
 Chicks can safely live off of their yolk for 72 hours after hatching.
-It is important to place them under heat, and give them water and food as soon as possible.
+When you received them, it is important to place them under heat, and give them warm water and food as soon as possible.

 -Upon pick up from the post office, bring them home immediately and get them settled in your brooder under a heat source.
 I HIGHLY recommend a heat plate vs. a heat lamp.
 It is a much safer option and it mimics the warmth a chick would receive under a hen.